rajayonin/cheatsheets/vim_cheatsheet.md

 My personal cheatsheet for Vim, with the actions/commands I currently (and, in the near future, want to) use.

 For a more exhaustive cheatsheet please check [Vim Cheat Sheet](https://vim.rtorr.com/).
 For a quite useful interactive Vim tutorial and console please check [Interactive Vim tutorial](https://openvim.com/tutorial.html).
+If you also want to see what Vim can do (plugins, etc), watch [CTT's video](https://youtu.be/P88ydZVcm1s).ñ

 Vim is quite useful and powerfull, specially for shell-only enviroments, and I think every computer engineer/technician should learn it.